tkliner/kdyby-doctrine-symfony/README.md

               ->applyPaginator($paginator, 2);
 ```

-Introduction
+Conclusions
 ------------

-This is experimental version without test and users' experience.
+This is an experimental version without test and users' experience.
 Use at your own risk :)